bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

 # Intracranial Electroencephalography

-Support Intracranial Electroencephalography (iEEG) was developed as a [BIDS Extension Proposal](../07-extensions.md#bids-extension-proposals).
+Support for Intracranial Electroencephalography (iEEG) was developed as a [BIDS Extension Proposal](../07-extensions.md#bids-extension-proposals).
 Please see [Citing BIDS](../01-introduction.md#citing-bids) on how to appropriately credit this extension when referring to it in the